corememltd/dockerq/README.md

 # Build

 The instructions below are for building your own Docker image.
-A prebuilt Docker image is available on Docker Cloud, if you only want to run the `q` image then you should read ignore this section and follow the preflight and usage sections above on how to do this.
+A pre-built Docker image is available on Docker Cloud, if you only want to run the `q` image then you should read ignore this section and follow the [pre-flight](#pre-flight) and [usage](#usage) sections above on how to do this.

 You will need [Docker installed](https://www.docker.com/community-edition) on your workstation; make sure it is a recent version.